Updated Oct. 16, 2015.

 Library catalogs provide information about the books, documents, videos, and journals that a library owns.
-They often link to online resources, too.
+They link to selected free and commercial online resources, too.

 Sometimes you use a catalog to find a source you already know – you just want to find out whether this library owns it, where it is located, and if it is already checked out.